-The CA EDGE Coalition’s policy agenda builds upon previous efforts to respond to the needs of low/no-income students, adult learners, workers, and employers during the ongoing COVID-19 pandemic.
-Our goal is to strengthen, improve, and broaden the lens of traditional education and training during these challenging economic times and to address the ongoing changes in our workforce, communities, and the labor market.
+The CA EDGE Coalition’s 2022 policy agenda builds upon previous efforts to respond to the needs of students, adult learners, opportunity youth, and workers paid low wages, as well as supporting employers to meet their workforce needs.
+Our goal is to strengthen, improve, and broaden education and training programming to better serve Californians and to respond to changes in our communities, workforce, and the labor market.

-To ensure economic mobility for all Californians, we must secure a stable safety net for low-income students, adult learners, and dislocated workers; keep colleges functioning and support their move to online instruction; and work with our industry partners to stabilize their workforce – all while ensuring sound policies are implemented through a racial equity lens.
-As we’ve seen, the pandemic has disproportionately impacted women, workers in low wage occupations, communities of color, and immigrants – particularly Black and Latinx communities.
-The CA EDGE Coalition stands ready to work collaboratively with Governor Newsom, the Legislature, and our stakeholder partners to accomplish our policy priorities, which are:
+To chart a path towards economic equity and mobility, we must secure a stable and accessible safety net for underserved Californians; advance critical funding for education and training programs; and work with our industry partners to stabilize their workforce – all while ensuring sound policies are implemented through a racial equity lens.
+As we’ve seen, the pandemic has disproportionately impacted women, workers in low-wage occupations, undocumented immigrants, opportunity youth, and communities of color – particularly Black and Latinx communities.
+The CA EDGE Coalition stands ready to work collaboratively with Governor Newsom, the Legislature, agency leaders, and our partners to advance our policy priorities, which are:

-1. Support funding for education and workforce training programs to create pathways to quality jobs by integrating competency-based education and credit for prior learning, and better align and expand career tech and adult education programs that respond to high demand sectors of the economy.
+Support funding for education and workforce training programs for adults and opportunity youth to create pathways to good jobs and streamline processes to increase access and remove barriers for priority populations, including advancing the implementation of competency-based education and credit for prior learning as well as strengthening high-road training partnerships, career tech and adult education programs that respond to high-demand industries.

-2. Protect, grow, and expand existing and innovative “learn and earn” opportunities, especially apprenticeship and pre-apprenticeship programs by elevating blended learning, including online and hands-on training, in high-demand fields and expand work-based training opportunities that support workers in underserved communities.
+Grow, diversify, and expand innovative “earn and learn” opportunities, especially apprenticeship and pre-apprenticeship programs in high-demand fields that lead to career building, family-sustaining jobs, and expand work-based training and learning opportunities that support and prioritize workers of color from underserved communities.

-3. Expand and secure a social safety net for underserved communities to remove barriers to quality jobs by assisting low/no-income students, adult learners, communities of color, and dislocated workers to access support services that address basic needs such as food, housing, transportation, childcare, and healthcare, which will enable them to complete their programs of study and secure quality jobs.
+Investing in the “Whole Worker” by expanding and securing a social safety net for underserved communities beyond one-time investments, with the understanding that these investments translate to higher rates of completion in programs of study and securing jobs with benefits.
+Securing a social safety net will assist students and adult learners paid low wages, communities of color, undocumented immigrants, opportunity youth, and dislocated workers to access support services that address basic needs such as food, housing, transportation, childcare, and healthcare, enabling them to complete their goals.

-5. Support workers and employers in COVID-19 response and recovery by strengthening partnerships between business, education, workforce, and community-based organizations; supporting economic stimulus funding and employer incentives to assist businesses in rebuilding capacity and retaining/rehiring their workforce, and reimagine opportunities within the Workforce Innovation and Opportunity Act.
+Support workers and employers in pandemic response and recovery by strengthening partnerships between business, labor, education, workforce, and community-based organizations; support state and federal funding, and employer incentives intended to assist businesses in rebuilding capacity and retaining/rehiring their workforce.

-6. Support the development and implementation of California’s longitudinal data system by ensuring the integration of statewide data across education, workforce, and human services systems is public-facing, transparent, secure, and includes the adult learner and worker voice.
-Having access to quality public data will help individuals, researchers, policymakers, and advocates inform decision making through outcome transparency and can improve program/institutional effectiveness.
+Engage in the development and implementation of California’s longitudinal data system to ensure the integration of statewide data across education, workforce, and human services systems is public-facing, transparent, secure, inclusive of the adult learner and worker voice, and leads to policy change and investments that lead to improved workforce development outcomes.